zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Kathy Lee says, “No, no, no, I wouldn’t hire anyone  underage.”
 “Underage” (underage) means someone who is not old enough lega lly to do a certain activity.
 So, for drinking alcohol in the United States, “und erage” means under the age of 21.
 For working at most jobs, “underage” would mean  under the age of 16.
 Kathy Lee says she would not hire, or employ, anyone unde rage.

-Rashed says, “I am ordering an immediate shutdown o f this factory due to flagrant violations of building code and labor laws .”
+Rashed says, “I am ordering an immediate shutdown of this factory due to flagrant violations of building code and labor laws .”
 Rashed, who we guess works for the government and has the power to inspect fac tories, says he is “ordering an immediate shutdown.”
 A “shutdown” (shutdown) – o ne word – is when a business stops operating, when a business closes, e specially in the case of the government telling the business it hast to close.

 A “flagrant (flagrant) violation” is a violation or  breaking of the law or rule that is obvious, that anyone can see.
 Rashed says Kathy Lee ’s factory has “flagrant violations of building code and labor laws.”
 The “b uilding code” (code) refers to the rules that governments have for the way that a house or a building must be built in order to make it safe.
 “Labor laws” refer to laws that regulate who can work and for how many hours and under what conditio ns.